tkurzydym/blog/src/blog/2021/january/08-prism-highlighting.md

+---
-:page-title: PrismJS
+page-title: PrismJS
-:page-category: Gatsby
+page-category: Gatsby
-:page-publishdate: 2021-01-08
+page-publishdate: 2021-01-08
+slug: blog/2021/january/08-prism-highlighting
+---
 # Syntax Highlighting

 Before Christmas I had set up this blog with GatsbyJS and I gave a brief introduction to what I did back then.